syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 #### CellTextSize

-The FontSize for the content of record cells in `GridColumn` can be customized by using the [GridColumn.CellTextSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~CellTextSize.html) property.
+The FontSize for the content of record cells in GridColumn can be customized by using the [GridColumn.CellTextSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~CellTextSize.html) property.
 The default font size of the record cells in SfDataGrid is 14.

 #### RecordFont

-The FontFamily for the content of header cell in the `GridColumn` can be customized by using the [GridColumn.RecordFont](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~RecordFont.html) property.
+The FontFamily for the content of header cell in the GridColumn can be customized by using the [GridColumn.RecordFont](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~RecordFont.html) property.
 The default value font used in SfDataGrid is “HelveticaNeue”.

 #### TextAlignment

-You can get or set the TextAlignment of the header cell in the `GridColumn` by using the [GridColumn.TextAlignment](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~TextAlignment.html) property.
+You can get or set the TextAlignment of the header cell in the GridColumn by using the [GridColumn.TextAlignment](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~TextAlignment.html) property.
 The default alignment for the record cells in SfDataGrid is `Center`.

 ## TemplateColumn

-TemplateColumn is actually the `GridTextColumn` with **UserCellType** specified and hence it inherits all the properties of `GridColumn`.
+TemplateColumn is actually the GridTextColumn with **UserCellType** specified and hence it inherits all the properties of GridColumn.
 It allows you to extend the functionality of GridColumns with your own view by creating custom GridCell to render in the column.

 The following code example shows how to create a TemplateColumn.